aodenis/CinnamonGestures/README.md

 CinnamonGestures is made of two distinct parts, an event daemon (*gestured*) and a Cinnamon extension.

-Both can be installed at once by a debian package, download it from [Relases tab](https://github.com/aodenis/CinnamonGestures/releases).
+Both can be installed at once by a debian package, download it from [Releases tab](https://github.com/aodenis/CinnamonGestures/releases).

 Building and installing
 -----------------------